kodekloudhub/advanced-golang/docs/05-api-development-project/01-api-development-project.md

             // We should break here, but that's not in the
             // solution tab of the lab.
+            // If there were a million tasks, we wouldn't want
+            // to check all the rest if the first one was the
+            // one we needed!
             // If you do put break here, the tests will still pass
             // and the lab will still complete :-)
         }